 - Canal crossing permits for utilities, bridges and culverts

 - Encroachment permits for boat docks, signs and gates

-Staff will review individual applications to ensure projects meet the criteria set forth in the District’s Operating Policies and do not interfere with District access, operations or maintenance activities.
+Staff will review individual applications to ensure projects meet the criteria set forth in the District’s Right-of-Way Operating Policy Manual and do not interfere with District access, operations or maintenance activities.
 Some permit applications may require additional approval by the District’s Board of Supervisors.

 Have questions or unsure if you need a permit?
 Contact us at firstname.lastname@example.org.